Group Prompting (SAM3 + CoP) segments every cell in 3 clicks; per-instance prompting (SAM3) keeps clicking to 245.

 A training-free framework that recursively expands prompt coverage by combining Hierarchical Similarity Gating (HSG) and Farthest Prompt Recursion (FPR), maintaining precision ≥ 96% at every iteration.

-Retains over 90% of per-instance performance on cell-type-annotated datasets and over 99% on morphologically homogeneous datasets, outperforming fully-supervised methods that require complete mask annotations.
+Retains over 90% of per-instance performance on H&E cell-type-annotated data, 98–99% on H&E homogeneous data, and over 95% under a staining-modality shift on non-H&E microscopy, outperforming fully-supervised methods that require complete mask annotations.

 Two Steps, Zero Training: Identify Reliable Cells, Then Expand.
 A frozen SAM encoder extracts high- and low-resolution feature maps once per image.
 HSG turns each user click into a reliable point set via hierarchical similarity gating + connected-component labeling.
 FPR then iteratively re-prompts the farthest uncovered point until no new cells appear, decoding the converged set into instance masks.